Zarasim/SW_MFEM/README.md

 # SW_RK4

 Steady State Solution of 2D nonlinerar RSWs using Mixed Finite Element (MFE) method and Runge-Kutta 4 (RK4) scheme.

-The initial condition for velocity and height field is given by:
+We aim to solve the system of equations for the velocity field U = (u,v) and the height field D on a unit square domain with periodic boundary conditions.

+u_t +  u*u_x + v*u_y - f*v + g*D_x = 0
+v_t +  u*v_x + v*v_y + f*u + g*D_y = 0
+D_t +  div(U*D) = 0

+The nonlinear system is rewritten in vector invariant solve in order to ensure conservation of absolute vorticity and enstrophy.
+In the f-plane we can obtain local conservation of absolute vorticity

+q_t + div(U*q) = 0

+where q is the potential vorticity, defined as q = ((\nabla)u + f)/10.0

+We first discretize the equations in space using the Mixed Finite Element scheme, which represents the 3 unknowns (q,U,D) in compatible FEM spaces.
+The integration in time is then performed with a Runge-Kutta 4 scheme.

+The error introduced by the spatial discretization can be assessed by simulating a flow in geostrophic balance.
+The initial conditions is given by:

-u0 = (sin(4 pi y),0)
+u0 = sin(4 pi y)  v0 = 0
 h0 = 10 + 1/4pi cos(4 pi y)

-The domain is a unit square with periodic boundary conditions.
+Based on the choice of the Finite Element Spaces, the discrete solution can be polluted by spurious oscillations of different nature.
+The balance of velocity and pressure degrees of freedom (DOFs) dof(U) = 2*dim(D) is a necessary condition for the absence of spurious modes (Cotter and Shipton, 2012).

+It is known that RT spaces on triangles have a surplus of pressure degrees of freedom (DOFs) and consequently have spurious inertia–gravity modes.
+Infact the velocity space RT1 has 1.5 DOFs, while the height field space DG0 has dimension 1.0.
+On the other hand, BDM spaces for velocity have a deﬁcit of pressure DOFs and consequently the solution is polluted by spurious Rossby modes.

+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

+Refinement strategy:

 Refinement of the Mesh will be realized according to h and r-adaptive strategy.